-Risk management is an essential element of effective programme and project management.
-Programme and projects adhere to the agreed corporate risk management strategy, using the same assessment and scoring matrix.
-However, it is recognised that the risk environment is different within programmes and projects and frequently risks are identified, actioned and closed on a faster basis than within the strategic risk environment where risks are linked into longer term strategic objectives rather than projects moving within shorter delivery timescales.
+Programme and projects adhere to the agreed corporate risk management strategy.
+It is recognised that the risk environment is different within programmes and projects and frequently risks are identified, actioned and closed on a faster basis than within the strategic risk environment where risks are linked into longer term strategic objectives rather than projects moving within shorter delivery timescales.

 Programme or project risks may be escalated to the strategic risk register if they reach a point where they have a significant financial, reputational or strategic impact.
-Appendix C outlines the escalation process.